AnonymousPaperSubmissions/JSM-NLP/README.md

 The `Prompt` folder contains the exact system prompts (Research Assistant and Supervisor) utilized during our experiments.
 These prompts can help users replicate or experiment with our analyses to verify findings or extend our methodology.

 # Supplemental Folder
+The `Supplemental` folder includes comprehensive documentation detailing all analyses conducted in our study, along with the associated results.

 # Experiment Instructions
 1. Go to [Google AI Studio](https://aistudio.google.com).